cerc-io/watcher-ts/packages/erc721-watcher/README.md

   * Update the `upstream` config and provide the `ipld-eth-server` GQL API endpoint.

-  * Update the `server` config with state checkpoint settings and provide the IPFS API address.
+  * Update the `server` config with state checkpoint settings.

 ## Customize